|

 History:

-The path of the initial Northwestern Elevated Railroad line, from Lake and Wells Streets to Broadway and Wilson on the what was then the far north side, was cleared in 1895 and erection of the steel was begun January 23, 1896.
-Several financial difficulties delayed construction several times, a few times necessitating extensions of the company's franchise.
-All night shifts were eventually required to complete the structure on Christmas Day 1899, days before their deadline to begin service.
-But Center Street (Armitage's original name) and most of the other stations were incomplete December 31 and, after some finagling, another extension was obtained.
-Center was completed in early 1900.
+The path of the initial section of the Northwestern Elevated Railroad, from Lake and Wells Streets to Broadway and Wilson on the what was then the far North Side, was cleared in 1895 and erection of the steel was begun January 23, 1896.
+Financial difficulties delayed construction several times, necessitating extensions of deadlines for commencement of service in the company's franchise with the city.
+All-night shifts were eventually required to complete the structure on Christmas Day 1899, days before their deadline to begin service.
+But most of the stations were incomplete December 31 and, after some negotiating, another extension was obtained.
+Northwestern Elevated service between the Loop and Wilson began on May 31, 1900.
+However, due to a two-week strike construction was not complete at all stations1.
+As a result, seven stations, including Center Street (Armitage's original name), opened 1-2 weeks after the inauguration of "L" service.
+Center station finally opened for service on June 9, 19002.

 The interior of Armitage station is seen looking northeast on May 6, 1986.
 The station historic integrity remained high, with most original materials intact.
 The ticket agent's booth here is original, but was removed by the late 1990s.
 For a larger view, click here.
 (CTA Photo, Graham Garfield Collection) |